10 Ways to Save Energy at Home This Earth Day

-The Investment Tax Credit (ITC), also commonly referred to as the federal tax credit provides a 30% tax credit for projects installed from 2022-2032.
-This is a result of the passing of the Inflation Reduction Act, which offers increased incentives for clean energy nationwide.
+The Investment Tax Credit (ITC), also commonly referred to as the federal tax credit provides a 30% tax credit for projects installed through the end of 2025.

 This incentive differs from other incentives in that it works in a block grant format.
 The incentive rewards early movers in installing solar by rewarding them with more money by the wattage of their solar system.